jacekturek/fuzyecon/README.md

 > ℹ️ to combine it with the mathematical economics and formulas

 The AI library is a full fuzzy sets useful toolkit - it can be used in many contexts.
+The key to use fuzzy set library is research tool + theory (fuzzy sets have different possibilites).

 Covers many topics: